Degederon/HouseRulesGuide/README.md

 # HouseRulesGuide
 The HouseRules for Demeo Users and Setup Guide
-041323 Created by Degederon for Demeo gamers.
+041523 Created by Degederon for Demeo gamers.

-The current version of the guide is 1.3.
-The next guide version will be prior to May 1.
+The current version of the guide is 1.4.
+A lot of work going into breaking out sections and examples for further understanding.
+If you have suggestions, screen captures, troubleshooting, real life issue and solutions or other topic inclusions, send them to demeo@epomd.com.

-If you have suggestions for topic inclusions, send them to demeo@epomd.com.
+Happy Gaming,

 Dege